threefoldfoundation/info_sdk/src/5_3bot_sysadmin/chatflows/solutions/kubernetes/solution_kubernetes.md

 ```

 If you already have a kube config file usually located in `~/.kube/config`
-you can edit it and add the new cluster with the informations written on k3s.yaml
+you could edit it and add the new cluster with the informations written on k3s.yaml

 here is an example of `~/.kube/config`